Fixed point property for a CAT(0) space which admits a proper cocompact group action: Introduction

+holds whenever $X$ is a (finite or infinite) product of copies of spaces in $\mathcal{X}$ and $G$ is a graph.
+In particular, any Bruhat-Tits building $X$ associated to a semi-simple algebraic group admits the existence of a constant $C=C_{X}$ which satisfies the inequality \eqref{linear-bound-ineq-cocompact} for any graph $G$. \end{theorem} We also prove an estimate of the same type when a complete $\mathrm{CAT}(0)$ space $X$ is uniformly locally doubling in the following sense.

-\begin{definition} A metric space is called \textit{doubling with doubling constant} $N\in\lbrack 1,\infty )$, if every closed ball can be covered by at most $N$ closed balls of half the radius.
-We say that a metric space is \textit{locally doubling with doubling constant} $N\in\lbrack 1,\infty )$ if any point has a neighborhood which is doubling with doubling constant $N$. \end{definition} In the final section, we prove the following. \begin{theorem} If a complete $\mathrm{CAT}(0)$ space $Y$ is isometric to a (finite or infinite) product of locally doubling $\mathrm{CAT}(0)$ spaces with a common doubling constant $N\in\lbrack 1,\infty )$, then there exists a constant $c<1$ depending only on $N$ such that $\delta (Y)\leq c$. \end{theorem} We prove this theorem by showing that such $Y$ satisfies the condition obtained in the author's previous paper \cite{To2}.
-We do not assume geodesic completeness in this theorem.
-To prove it without assuming geodesic completeness, we use an argument including the notion of ultralimit.
-Especially, we prove that the ultralimit of a sequence of doubling length spaces with a common doubling constant is also doubling with the same doubling constant (Proposition \ref{doubling-ultralimit}).
-The author guesses this fact should have been already known, though he does not know any references mentioning it.
+\begin{definition} Fix $N\in\lbrack 1,\infty )$.
+A metric space is called {\em doubling with doubling constant} $N$ if every closed ball can be covered by at most $N$ closed balls of half the radius.
+We say that a metric space is {\em uniformly locally doubling with doubling constant} $N$ if any point has a neighborhood which is doubling with doubling constant $N$. \end{definition} \begin{theorem} For each $N\in\lbrack 1,\infty )$, there exists a constant $C=C_N >0$ such that the inequality